Skip to main content

 BLOCK, // Waits using a semaphore (blocking)

-POLLING, // Uses a polling flag
+POLLING, // Uses a polling status variable

 NONE // No completion handling